10 Ways How to Help an Alcoholic

 - Make family aware of the problem

-The conversations begin with awareness.
-By ignoring the issue, alcoholics are more likely to continue to engage in bad habits and continue the cycle of alcoholism.
+With awareness the conversations begins.
+By ignoring the issue alcoholics are more likely to continue to engage in habits and continue the cycle of alcoholism.

 4. Seek Professional Assistance

-Use a treatment locator like SAMHSA.GOV to find treatment centers that suit your needs.
+Use a treatment locator like SAMSHA.GOV to find treatment centers that suit your needs.

-The SAMHSA Treatment Locator offers the option to search for treatment centers nearby, or if you prefer to travel for treatment you can search by state or name.
+When you do you’ll have the option to search for treatment centers nearby or if you prefer to travel for treatment you can search by state or name.

 A qualified addiction treatment center can offer treatments with high success rates compared to tackling the problem without professional assistance.

-If an alcoholic won’t enroll in such a program or is resisting treatment options, it may be necessary to seek the help of an interventionist.
+If the alcoholic won’t enroll them self in such a program or is resisting treatment options you may need to seek the help of an interventionist.

 Most alcoholics drink in response to triggers, like work stress or social stress.
-It’s important to identify any triggers and try to remove or minimize them.
-This may also require the alcoholic to make serious life changes, such as changing jobs or not associating with friends who might be a negative influence.
+You need to identify these triggers and try to remove them or minimize them.
+This may mean that the alcoholic needs to make life altering changes like switching jobs or distancing from some friends.

 Psych Central gives 5 excellent tips on how to manage and remove triggers:

-It’s not possible to completely remove alcohol from an alcoholic’s life.
-But it is possible to take steps to remove temptations.
+It’s not possible to completely remove alcohol from an alcoholics life.
+But you can take steps to remove temptations.
 These steps are especially important in the beginning and the months following treatment: